anam-aj/edx/CS50p/pset9FinalProject/README.md

     It has the choices for menu options stored as list.
 It fetches menu items from list, enumerates them and then generate and print a nicely formatted menu to user.

 #### fetch_list:
-    Takes a 'ToDoList' object as argument, fetch 'Tasks' from it and format each task as one string per task contianing the task-number, task-detail and task-status
+    Takes a 'ToDoList' object as argument, fetch 'Tasks' from it and format each task as one string per task contianing the task-number, task-detail and task-status.
+Returns a list of such strings.

 #### open_list:
+    Check if there is a saved file for 'ToDolist' and load it.
+If not fount instantiate a new 'ToDoList'.

 #### save_list:
+    Saves the user generated 'ToDoList' for persistant usage.

 #### wrap_text:
+    Helps other function in formatting text.
+Colorize text and put it in a 'box' for better

 ### Acknowledgment: